28anmol/git_cheatsheet/README.md

 - Once a side/regular branch is merged on main/master branch, you can still work on side branch and merge it again with new features or bug fixes etc.
 - As soon as you initialize git in a folder it turns into a repository or commonly known as git repository.
 - On github master branch is called `main` while git software still calls it `master`
+- Git is a software and github is a service to host your git and codebase online
+- Github: Collaboration + Backup + open Source
+- Other online services are: GitLab OR BitBucket
+- Github uses PAT or SSH to work with Command line Interface on your local machine. user-id, email or password based code push is not allowed on github
+- Check instructions for your OS on github website, along with updated resources
+- Local Repository: On your system, Remote Repository: On the github cloud environment